 Here are a few other fun ideas for for retirement party games:

-- Pin the fishing pole on the retiree?
+Pin the…: Pin the fishing pole (golf club, sunscreen, book…) on the retiree?

-- How about writing up a quiz about the retiree’s life and work accomplishments.
+Quiz Show: How about writing up a quiz about the retiree’s life and work accomplishments?
 Give a prize to the person who knows the most answers.

 Help keep everyone in touch by:

 Of all the life transitions that merit gifts — graduation, marriage and the birth of a baby — retirement might be the most significant change and the least celebrated.
 It can therefore be hard to find advice for just the right way to mark this occasion.

 Explore 100s of thoughtful and funny retirement gifts – from classic options to books and more.